//Go to Cart Button //

 Kickoff Party starts at 6:30 pm.

-Opening Ceremony start at 7:30 pm
+Opening Ceremony starts at 7:30 pm

 Meijer Sports Complex